 First, it’s a great opportunity to network with other folks who are into the same things as you.
 Make friends with like-minded people in your group.
 Or just get to know your potential competitors on the job market.

-Second, university forces you to learn to work on schedule, meet deadlines and provide extrinsic motivation to do things you may not always be interested in.
-Just like your future work.
+Second, university forces you to learn to work on schedule, meet deadlines and provide extrinsic motivation to do things you may not always be interested in, like in your future workplace.

 Your mileage may vary.
 Maybe you’re fortunate to live in a country where university education is better than mine.
 But I’m fully convinced that chasing an IT degree solely for knowledge and skills is probably a waste of time and money.
 And you totally shouldn’t do that just because some companies put IT degree among requirements in their job offer.
 Sooner or later nobody will ever bother to look at the education section of your resume.